-1 LFD before each visit, again requiring a negative result before they are permitted to enter the home.
+1 LFD on the day of the visit, again requiring a negative result before they are permitted to enter the home.

 All (the 90 day rule)

 visitors who have recently tested positive for COVID-19 should not be retested within 90 days unless they develop new symptoms.
 These visitors should use the result of their positive PCR result to show that they are currently exempt from testing until the 90-day period is over.